Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Experiments

 \subsubsection{The performance of DE$\_$DAC}

+In this section, under the case that the number of optimized local texture is limited, we investigate the performance improvement brought by the DE algorithm introduced in the proposed DE$\_$DAC.
 In our experiment, the number of faces of the person model is 1840.
 Thus the full surface can be represented by 1840 inter values from 1 to 1840.
 We can select unduplicated $n_{f}$ values from 1 to 1840 to obtain the corresponding area in the person model.
 If $n_{f}$ does not reach 1840, our proposed DE$\_$DAC can search for the near-optimal attack area under the settled number of faces.
 To illustrate the effectiveness of our proposed method, we set the number of faces as 400, 800, 1200, 1600, and 1840, respectively, and utilize the random selection strategy and DE algorithm to select the faces of the optimized local texture.
 The comparisons of the p@0.5 and ASR of the generated camouflage by random selection and DE are presented in Figure \ref{de}, respectively.

 From Figure \ref{de}, we can see that with the increasing number of faces, the attack performance, including p@0.5 and ASR, also increases.
 The smaller number of faces means less perturbation and a more natural appearance.
 Given the settled number of faces, DE can find a better attack area compared with random selection, which has a higher ASR and a lower p@0.5.
 From Figure \ref{de} (b), we can see that the ASR of camouflage by random selection is only 59.4$\%$ when the settled number of faces is 800, while the ASR of camouflage by DE can reach 67.2$\%$.
 Particularly, the ASR of camouflage by random search with the number of faces 1600 is just 65.1$\%$.
 It means that the adversarial performance of camouflages using 800 faces searched by DE can outperform that using 1600 faces by random search.
 On the one hand, it shows that our proposed DE can effectively find the important area to improve adversarial performance.
 On the other hand, it shows the effectiveness of our proposed DE$\_$DAC method, possessing competitive adversarial performance even though a small number of faces are given.